-Just because indicator data is easy to collect does not necessarily make it relevant or useful for decision-making.
+Just because an indicator is easy to collect does not necessarily make it relevant or useful for decisionmaking.
 Indicators should not be used exclusively for descriptive purposes; rather, they should be designed to help determine whether a particular strategy is leading toward a desired result.
 If a strategy is not meeting its objective, indicators should be used to drive or shape any subsequent policy, programmatic, and budgetary adjustments that may be needed to make the sustainability effort more effective.